QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t * consumed )

-Decodes a BER element from encoded data.
+Decode a single BER element from an octet buffer.

 Parameters